How To Transfer A File From Procreate To Illustrator

 From here, you can just select each element, go into isolate mode and make your edits and adjustments, or arrange each element into separate layers in your Illustrator file.

-To do this, just click the element, cut or copy it into a new layer.
+To do this, just click the element, and cut or copy it into a new layer.